prody/ProDy/doc/tutorials/evol_tutorial/msaanalysis.rst

 Get MSA data
 -------------------------------------------------------------------------------

-We start by importing everything from the ProDy package.
+First, we import everything from the ProDy package.

+.. ipython:: python

+   from prody import *
+   from pylab import *
+   ion()  # turn interactive mode on

 Then, we parse an MSA file.
 See also :ref:`msafiles`:

 .. ipython:: python

-   from prody import *
-   from matplotlib.pylab import *
+   searchPfam('1K2A').keys()
-   ion() # turn interactive mode on searchPfam('1K2A').keys() msa = parseMSA(fetchPfamMSA('PF00074'))
+   msa = parseMSA(fetchPfamMSA('PF00074'))